 However, there will be no labor or service warranty provided for self-installed systems.
-These systems do carry the manufacturers warranty on parts.
+These systems do carry the manufacturer's warranty on parts.

 Since every well can differ, we recommend an on-site water analysis for hardness, iron, and sulfur.
 We provide this service at no charge.

-For more problematic water, a county board of health can do an in-depth water analysis.
+For more problematic water, a county board of health can do in-depth water analysis.
 Once the report is finalized, we have a variety of options to solve any problem.

 A household water softener treats your whole house's water, while reverse osmosis systems typically treat individual faucets for drinking water.
 A softener system prevents scale build-up in appliances, like your washing machine and dishwasher, as well as on your shower heads.

-Whole-house reverse osmosis systems are very expensive, and they're not always ideal.
+Whole-house reverse osmosis systems are extremely costly, and they're not always ideal.
 For instance, running pure RO water through copper piping can cause leaks by corroding the pipes.
 Also, two gallons of raw water are required to produce one gallon of RO water, resulting in a doubled water bill.
 Finally, the RO process is not necessary to filter out chlorine, iron, or hardness - a softener system can accomplish these goals.